 QuestBar Protein Bar Cookies & Cream Flavor

 Don’t believe everything you read.
-QuestBar describes this bar as being made “with real cookie crumbles and delicious cream,” but according to the ingredients, the only place that cream could be lurking is in “natural flavors.”
-Not to mention, the bar may be sugar free, but it’s made with a laundry list of additives and chemicals, including artificial sweetener sucralose, and the only whole food is almonds.
+QuestBar describes this bar as being made “with real cookie crumbles and delicious white chocolate cream,” but according to the ingredients, the only place that cream could be lurking is in “natural flavors.”
+Not to mention, the bar may be almost sugar-free, but it’s made with a laundry list of additives and chemicals, including artificial sweetener sucralose, and the only whole food is almonds.

 Pure Protein Chocolate Peanut Butter

 Is 20 grams of protein worth having to eat fractionated palm kernel oil, artificial sweeteners, disodium phosphate, natural flavors, and laxative-like sugar alcohols?
 We think not and say no thanks to this protein bar.

 PowerBar ProteinPlus Reduced Sugar Lemon Poppy Seed